alkatrivedi/Spandan/Readme.md

-# Multispeciality Hospital website
+# Spandan- Multispeciality Hospital website

 A Multispeciality Hospital website, using Nodejs.

-(under development)

 ## To install and view locally